aaronchu/heroku-review-envs/heroku-app-create/README.md

 # heroku-app-create

 This GitHub action creates and/or deploys to a Heroku App based on changes in a repository.

 This is suited to use when you are developing changes to one app in a multi-app environment.

 ## Terminology

-You're workiÂng on a pull request in an repo that corresponds to a Heroku app in a pipeline.
+You're working on a pull request in an repo that corresponds to a Heroku app in a pipeline.
 Let's call that the `Development App or Service`.
 It works with other apps either by calling them or being called by them.
 Those other apps are called `Related Apps or Services`.

 This GitHub Action deploys both of those types of apps into your Heroku account.